sonnguyen129/siamese-tf/README.md

 python siamese_example_mnist.py
 ```
 ## TO DO:
-- [ ] Train model with CIFAR100 dataset, then compare with EfficientNet
+- [ ] Train model on CIFAR100 dataset, then compare with EfficientNet